-10 Top-Rated Tourist Attractions in Salisbury
+12 Top-Rated Tourist Attractions in Salisbury

 Historically a center of the cloth industry, Salisbury-the county town of Wiltshire-lies at the point where the Rivers Nadder and Bourne flow into the River Avon.
 The city is most famous for its beautiful cathedral, a masterpiece of the early Gothic style that dates to 1220, when the building's foundation stone was laid.

 On receiving royal market privileges, a bridge was built across the Avon in 1244, thereby creating perfect conditions for Salisbury to become a major trading center.
 These days, Salisbury is a much-visited tourist destination not just for its rich and storied history-not to mention its proximity to Stonehenge, just 10 miles north of the city center-but also for its many fine boutique shops and first-rate dining opportunities.

 See also: Where to Stay in Salisbury

-1 Salisbury Cathedral
+1. Salisbury Cathedral

-Completed in 1266, Salisbury Cathedral remains one of the most visited religious sites in England.
+Completed in 1258, Salisbury Cathedral remains one of the most visited religious sites in England.
 Built in a typically English style, the cathedral's lovely interior of bright-colored limestone and darkly gleaming Purbeck marble is a delight to behold.

 The Gothic cloister and the octagonal chapterhouse both date from the 14th century, the latter having a single central pillar acting as a vault support, a fine wall-frieze with pictures from the Old Testament, and tracery windows divided into four sections with 19th-century glass.
-Items stored there include one of the four original copies of the Magna Carta, the foundation of the British constitution and now a part of a fascinating exhibition, as well as other Anglo Saxon documents.
+Items stored here include one of the four original copies of the Magna Carta, the foundation of the British constitution and now a part of a fascinating exhibition, as well as other Anglo Saxon documents.
 Also stored here is the inspection report on the cathedral tower written by Sir Christopher Wren in 1668.

-Address: Chapter Office, 6 The Close, Salisbury
+Address: 6 The Close, Salisbury

-2 Cathedral Close
+2. Cathedral Close

-Address: The King's House, 65 The Close, Salisbury
+Address: The Close, Salisbury

-3 Old City Center
+3. Old City Center

 Undoubtedly one of the most popular things to do in Salisbury is wandering the many quaint streets of the Old City center.
 In addition to its great shopping, the area is chock-full of delightful architecture dating from medieval times to the 19th century.
-Highlights include the 15th-century parish church of St. Thomas of Canterbury, the wide market place with its medieval market cross, the 18th-century Guildhall, and the 15th-century Plume of Feathers Inn.
+Highlights include the 15th-century parish church of St. Thomas of Canterbury; the wide market place with its medieval market landmark, Poultry Cross; the 18th-century Guildhall; and the 15th-century Plume of Feathers Inn.

 Address: Pennyfarthing House, 18 Pennyfarthing Street, Salisbury

-4 Old Sarum
+5. Old Sarum

 Old Sarum, the precursor of present-day Salisbury, was built two miles to the north of the city center on a hill that has been fortified since the Iron Age.
-The Romans built a fort of their own here, the camp of Sorviodunum, while under the Saxons, a town settlement grew up on the site.
+The Romans built a fort of their own here, the camp of Sorviodunum, while under the Saxons a town settlement grew up on the site.